Rnen/AdminToolbox/README.md

 * Prevent the round from ending
 * Per-player stats
 * Breaking doors interacted with
-* Player Joined messages in server log
+* Player Joined messages in server window

 and more commands, and other features that do not exist in the base game (yet).
 There is also more to come!